 - (2) Includes 2,000,000 shares of Common Stock issuable upon the exercise of currently exercisable warrants. - (3) As reported on Amendment No. 3 to Schedule 13D filed on June 8, 2022, represents shares of Common Stock held by Genesis Park II LP ("Manager").
 Manager as the record holder of 4,710,014 shares of Common Stock, 4,631,799 Private Placement Warrants with 4,631,799 shares of Common Stock underlying such Private Placement Warrants, and 500,000 public Warrants with 500,000 shares of Common Stock underlying such public Warrants, may be deemed to share dispositive and voting power over such shares of Common Stock.
-Genesis Park II GP LLC ("General Partner"), as the general partner of Manager, has voting and investment discretion with respect to the securities held by Manager and GNPK, and may be deemed to share dispositive and voting power over the (a) 4,710,014 shares of Common Stock held of record by the Manager, (b) 4,631,799 shares of Common Stock underlying the 4,631,799 Private Placement Warrants held of record by the Manager, and (c) the 500,000 shares of Common Stock held of record by Genesis Park Holdings with the Manager.
+Genesis Park II GP LLC ("General Partner"), as the general partner of Manager, has voting and investment discretion with respect to the securities held by Manager and GNPK, and may be deemed to share dispositive and voting power over the (a) 4,710,014 shares of Common Stock held of record by the Manager, (b) 4,631,799 shares of Common Stock underlying the 4,631,799 Private Placement Warrants held of record by the Manager, and woting power over the Manager, and woting power over any shares of Common Stock held of record by Genesis Park Holdings with the Manager.
 Paul W. Hobby, (x) as the record holder of 250,000 shares of Common Stock underlying such public Warrants and (y) as the manager of GP III, has voting and investment discretion with respect to securities held by GP III.
 Steven Gibson, as the record holder of 150,000 shares of Common Stock and 25,000 shares of Common Stock underlying such public Warrants has voting and investment discretion with respect to such 150,000 shares of Common Stock and 25,000 shares of Common Stock underlying such public Warrants.
 Each of the foregoing entities and persons disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly.
-The business address of each of the foregoing entities and persons is 2000 Edwards Street, Suite B, Houston, Texas 77007. - (4) Includes 5,131,799 shares of Common Stock issuable upon the exercise of currently exercisable warrants. - (5) Includes 370,690 shares of Common Stock issuable upon the exercise of currently exercisable warrants. - (6) Includes 59,310 shares of Common Stock issuable upon the exercise of currently exercisable warrants. - (7) Mr. Read stepped down from his position as Chief Financial Officer of the Company, effective as of June 1, 2022 (the "Effective Date"), and his employment with the Company ended as of the Effective Date.
+The business address of each of the foregoing entities and persons is 2000 Edwards Street, Suite B, Houston, Texas 77007. - (4) Includes 5,131,799 shares of Common Stock issuable upon the exercise of currently exercisable warrants. - (5) Mr. Read stepped down from his position as Chief Financial Officer of the Company, effective as of June 1, 2022 (the "Effective Date"), and his employment with the Company ended as of the Effective Date.